-For instance, imagine setting a goal to read 20 pages of a book every day.
+Example: Imagine setting a goal to read 20 pages of a book every day.
 It might not seem like much at first, but if you stick to it consistently, you’ll have read 7,300 pages in a year, which could easily be around 20 books!

 In the business world, consistency is the key to establishing a strong brand, fostering customer loyalty, and maintaining operational efficiency.

-Consistent business practices include delivering high-quality products or services, providing excellent customer support, and adhering to ethical standards.
+- Consistent business practices include delivering high-quality products or services, providing excellent customer support, and adhering to ethical standards.

-Companies that maintain consistency are more likely to thrive in competitive markets and build long-term success.
+- Companies that maintain consistency are more likely to thrive in competitive markets and build long-term success.

-Take, for example, a restaurant that consistently offers delicious food, friendly service, and a pleasant atmosphere.
+Example: A restaurant that consistently offers delicious food, friendly service, and a pleasant atmosphere.
 Over time, this consistency will attract loyal customers, positive reviews, and a strong reputation, ultimately leading to increased profitability and growth.